elementbound/nlon/doc/tutorials/server.md

   }
 }

-nlonServer.handle('friends',
+nlonServer.handle('friends', async (correspondence) => {
+  const request = await correspondence.next(
     requireAuth(),
-  requireUser(),
-  (request, response, context) => {
+    requireUser()
+  )

-    const user = context.user
+  const { user } = correspondence.context

   // Reply with friends
-    user.friends.forEach(friend => response.write(friend.name))
+  user.friends.forEach(friend => correspondence.write(friend.name))
-    response.finish()
-  }
-)
+  correspondence.finish()
+})
 ```

 Let's take a look at what happened.

-First, the reusable parts were moved to separate functions, returning request
+First, the reusable parts were moved to separate functions, returning read
 handlers.
 This is analogous with Express middlewares.
 It is convention to return
 functions, since these 'middlewares' can be parameterized for each subject.

 Another addition was a `context` parameter - this starts as an empty object and
 can be freely populated by the handlers.
 This context object is tied to a single
+read operation - i.e. `.next()` or each iteration of `.all()`.
+In the above
-correspondence.
-In the above example, we can store our resolved user in it for
+example, we can store our resolved user in it for further use.
-further use.

-Lastly, we just register multiple handlers to the same subject.
-When a message
+Lastly, we just pass multiple read handlers to our read operation - `.next()` in
-comes in, each handler is called in order of registration.
-If any of the
+this case.
+When a message comes in, each handler is called in order of
-handlers finish the response either by calling `.finish()` or `.error()`, the
-subsequent handlers will not be called.
+registration.
+If any of the handlers throw, the exception will be passed to the
+exception handlers.
+The default exception handler will process it and write an
+error response to the stream.

 ## Grouping handlers